e-picas/bash-library/doc/Global-doc.md

 	-	the `@return` mark describes the return type of the method (type or status)
 	-	the `@param` mark describes a method's parameter
 	-	the `@error` mark describes the condition of a thrown error

+## Script Methods & Variables

+When using the library, you can overwrite any method by defining it again after having sourced the library.
+This way, your implementation will be used by bash.

+You can do so for variables, as long as they are not "read-only" (please refer to the library's documentation).

 --------------